draftpilot/draftpilot/README.md

 - history.json - history of invocations.
 This can be ignored by git
 - cache.json - cache of API requests.
 This can be ignored by git

-## Tips for use
+## Tips for use / Limitations

 Due to token limits, Draftpilot works on codebases with smaller files.
-If you have very large files, you may want to consider
+If you have very large files, i.e. > 500 lines you may want to consider splitting them up if you want to work with them.
+In the future we will implement the ability to edit chunks of a file.

+If you want to use Draftpilot with code other than Javascript/Typescript, we recommend writing a parser that can break the

 ## How it works